danbikle/tkrapi20/README.md

 conda install flask-restful -c conda-forge
 ```

-Then, I checked that the above packages were installed:
+Then, I checked that the above packages were installed with shell commands:

 ```bash
 conda list keras